OscarNOW/minecraft-server/.github/README.md

 ## Key features

-* **Fast**, starting a server with this library is way faster than using the default Java server.
 * **Easy to use**, you can create servers in an intuitive way.
 * **Everything is per Client**, meaning you can send different information to different Clients.